-Common side-effects in pre-menopausal women include breast tenderness/enlargement and irregular menstrual periods.
-These symptoms usually settle with continued treatment and may be helped by taking spironolactone with the oral contraceptive pill.
+Side effects of spironolactone may depend on the dose which is taken.
+Common sideeffects in women who are before the menopause include breast tenderness/enlargement and irregular menstrual periods.
+These symptoms usually settle with continued treatment and may be helped by taking spironolactone with the oral contraceptive pill or a hormonal device within the uterus (IUD).

-Spironolactone can cause a drop in blood pressure when going from sitting to standing (postural hypotension) which causes dizziness, a light headed feeling or fainting.
-Uncommon side effects include drowsiness, fatigue, headache, loss of libido (sex drive) and very rarely, confusion and loss of coordination.
+Spironolactone can cause a drop in blood pressure when going from sitting to standing (postural hypotension) which can cause dizziness, a lightheaded feeling or fainting.
+Uncommon side effects include skin rashes, drowsiness, fatigue, headache, loss of libido (sex drive) and very rarely, confusion and loss of co-ordination.
 As this medication is a diuretic it can increase the amount of urine produced by the body.